There are two types of persistence that generally affect data analysis differently. We define external

 persistence as persistence that is generated by an earlier visit, and internal

-persistence as persistence generate within the same visit as the image.
+persistence as persistence generated within the same visit as the image in question.
 External persistence is not within the control of the observer, and can appear anywhere in an IR image.
 Internal persistence is usually less important, since at least in the case of small dithers, it affects regions of the detector which are in the wings of the point spread function of bright sources.
-The results of a query from the persistence query screen for Visit H of program ID 11189 are shown in Figure 8.4
+The results of a query from the persistence query screen for Visit H of program ID 11189 are shown in

 If the summary estimates in the results screen indicate there is persistence, then more information about the amount of persistence and its location in the images can be obtained by clicking on the links associated with data set column in the results screen.
 (If the data are still proprietary, you will be asked for your MAST login name and password at this point).
 This will bring up a page that contains additional text as well as a number of images showing where persistence is predicted.
 There are also various thumbnail images,